swl10/pyslet/doc/odatav2_customexample.rst

 Pyslet distribution: fsodata.py

 This project demonstrates how to construct a simple OData service based on a custom EntityContainer class.
+It also demonstrates how to handle media streams in your own data sources.

-Although OData is often talked about as the ODBC of the web there is no reason why your data has to be in a database format to be exposed by OData.
+Although OData is often talked about as the ODBC of the web there is no reason why your data has to be in a database format to be exposed by OData...

 Step 0: Create the DAL implementation